 There is a story in this book I often retell.
 I recount the story when colleagues are unsure of what the community involvement should be in a project.
 I also tell it when communities have little faith in themselves and wait or depend on outside money or influence to solve all of their problems.

 Here is the story.
-Deo, the subject of the book, is working in his home community in Brundi after getting his medical degree from Harvard.
+Deo Niyizonkiza, the subject of the book, is working in his home community in Brundi after getting his medical degree from Harvard.

 The community is isolated and rural.
 They do not have a road that connects them to the bigger town nearby.
-They want a road so that they can participate more fully in the economy, get to the larger hospital, and all of the other reasons that any rural community wants a road.
+A road would allow them to participate more fully in the economy, get to the larger hospital, and all of the other reasons that any rural community wants a road.

 A woman with a baby crying on her back said to [Deo], ‘You will not pay a penny for this road.
 We become so much sick because we are poor, but we are not poor because we are lazy.
 We will work on this road with our own hands.’

 So, what did Deo do?
 He went to the women.
 He went to the women who were seen as leaders in the community.
-He asked them if they thought they could get everyone together to build the road.
+They got everyone together to build the road.
 If they did it themselves they would save that arm and that leg and be able to use the extra money to get people to the hospital (the primary purpose of the road!).